NaoWasTaken/CHD-Burden-Model/README.md

 ### Run the model

 ```
-python chd_burden_model.py
+python scripts/chd_burden_model.py
 ```

-The script prints model outputs directly to the terminal in a format suitable for manuscript reporting.
+The script prints model outputs directly to the terminal and generates result files in the `results/` directory.

 ---